benoitpas/ProgWithCats/ProblemSet3.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=a:&space;(head,tail)&space;\mapsto&space;head&space;*&space;a(tail)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?a:&space;(head,tail)&space;\mapsto&space;head&space;*&space;a(tail)" title="a: (head,tail) \mapsto head * a(tail)" /></a>

+Where head is the first element of the list and tail the rest of the list.
+If the list only has one element then:

 <a href="https://www.codecogs.com/eqnedit.php?latex=a:&space;(head,[]])&space;\mapsto&space;head" target="_blank"><img src="https://latex.codecogs.com/gif.latex?a:&space;(head,[]])&space;\mapsto&space;head" title="a: (head,[]]) \mapsto head" /></a>

 c.

-Where head is the first element of the list and tail the rest of the list.
-If the list only has one element then:
+The monoid can be used to build lists of elements  while the algebra reduces the list to an element.

+Question 6